jfnavarro/hla_pipeline/README.md

-**merge_resuls.py** combines results from 1 or several runs of the DNA and RNA pipelines in order to generate an unified table with useful information where variants are filtered by certain criteria and epitopes are created for each of the variants effects.
+**merge_resuls.py** combines results from 1 or several runs of the DNA and RNA pipelines in order to generate an unified table with useful information where variants are filtered by certain criterias (defined by the user) and epitopes are created for each of the variants somatic effects.

-**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the DNA and/or RNA pipelines and then output a list of predicted neo-antigens.
+**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the DNA and/or RNA pipelines and then generate a list of predicted neo-antigens.
 Variants are filtered by certain criterias and only the most common alleles for each HLA class 1 are used.